joshkunz/fakelib/readme.md

 the generated tag.
 Once the tag has been read, later reads in the file go directly to a "golden" MP3's audio data.
 This means that the library is functionally a large library of tracks with unique metadata, and exactly the same audio data.
-The "golden" MP3 is never copied so blah.
+The "golden" MP3 is never copied.

 ## Running